Tag Archives: International Drama

 He is one of the guys.

-When one of his men is wounded during an attack, Pedersen makes a controversial decision, resulting in the deaths of civilians, some children.
 Pedersen is then charged with a war crime and sent home to Denmark to be tried.
 His wife and three small children are happy he is home, but distraught and opinionated on how he should testify.

 I kept waiting for an attack to occur and in these ways, the film is a standard war film.

-The latter half of the film is largely set inside a courtroom as Pedersen is interrogated by a female prosecutor.
-While she sympathizes with Pedersen’s anguish, she is looking for a conviction.
-After all, children were killed because of his actions.
+The latter half of the film is set inside a courtroom.
+Pedersen is interrogated by a female prosecutor and while she sympathizes with his anguish, she is determined to convict.

-The filmmakers are on Pedersen’s side, but the entire conflict makes for great analysis.
+The filmmakers are on Pedersen’s side, but the conflict makes for great analysis.
 Should he be held accountable for deaths in a war zone?
 The viewer will ask him or herself- “would I lie to stay out of jail and with my family who needs me”?
-Interesting stuff to ponder.

 Some complaints about A War being a tad boring.
 I see their point, but it is an atypical war film.
 It is understated and character-driven, rather than a shoot ’em up, overwrought with testosterone action, or laced with artillery or explosions.